feagi/brain-visualizer/RUST_VISUALIZATION_ACCELERATION.md

 🦀 [RUST-ARRAYS] Processed 87,432 neurons in 1,847 µs (1.85 ms)
 ```

-### Fallback Behavior
+### Rust Required

-If Rust is not available, the system automatically falls back to GDScript:
+Rust is **mandatory** - if it's not available, the renderer will fail with a clear error:

 ```
-⚠️  [test_area] Rust deserializer not available - falling back to GDScript (limited to 10k neurons)
+🦀 CRITICAL: Rust deserializer not found!
+Build with: cd rust_extensions/feagi_data_deserializer && ./build.sh
 ```

+This ensures you always get optimal performance and know immediately if something is misconfigured.

 ## Technical Details